Finding a job after incarceration has long been a challenge. Having a felony on your record carries a huge stigma when you are seeking employment.

 Ultimately, it pays to take advantage of any training programs available while you are incarcerated, as you can gain skills that can help you find employment and launch a business.

-For example, skilled trades such as plumbing, HVAC and carpentry are seeing high demand right now, Collins said, and gaining those kinds of skills is a good way to get jobs and a path toward business ownership.
+For example, skilled trades such as plumbing; heating, ventilating and air conditioning (HVAC); and carpentry, are seeing high demand right now, Bill Collins, a mentor for SCORE, told business.com and gaining those kinds of skills is a good way to get jobs and a path toward business ownership.